Get in Touch

 7. Supported protocols and dissectors.

-8. Preferences and configurations: global and profile-specific settings.
+8. Preferences and configurations; global vs. profile-specific settings.

 10. Lab exercises.